BeauxBarker/jekflix-blog-1st/_posts/2024-06-17-how-to-sublimate-on-shipping-boxes.md

 Customizing shipping boxes with sublimation printing offers numerous benefits:

 * **Enhanced Branding**: Create visually appealing, custom-branded boxes that stand out.
-* **Cost-Effective Marketing**: Turn every package into a mobile advertisement for your brand.
+* **Cost-Effective Marketing**: Turn every package into a mobile advertisement for your brand at a very low cost.
 * **Professional Appearance**: Impress customers with high-quality, vibrant prints that enhance the unboxing experience.

 ## What is SubliSnap?